 Data Acquisition

-As SWAT is a river basin model that was developed to help evaluate the effects of different water management decisions and alternative land management practices on a large watershed, the datasets acquired for this project were parameters that would affect the hydrological processes of the Arenal-Tempisque Irrigation District’s watershed.
-The SWAT model required two Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) Digital Elevation Models (DEM) which were obtained from the U.S Geological Survey (USGS).
-The Landsat 8 Operational Land Imager (OLI) Path: 15 Row: 53 acquired on April 2, 2015 was also obtained from USGS.
+This project utilized the SWAT river basin model, which was developed to help evaluate the effects of different water management decisions and alternative land management practices on a large watershed.
+For the Arenal-Tempisque Irrigation District’s watershed, the SWAT model required two Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) Digital Elevation Models (DEMs) which were obtained from the U.S Geological Survey (USGS).
+Data from the Landsat 8 Operational Land Imager (OLI) Path: 15 Row: 53, acquired on April 2, 2015, were also obtained from USGS.
 Weather parameter datasets, including relative humidity, solar radiation, precipitation, temperature, and wind speed data, were obtained from the Climate Forecast Reanalysis (CFSR) site, which is a global weather database preformatted to be compatible with SWAT.
 Soil inputs were downloaded from the World Harmonized Soil Database’s (WHSD) digital soil map.
 Costa Rica’s National Service of Underground Water, Irrigation, and Drainage (Servicio Nacional de Aguas Subterráneas Riego y Avenamiento, SENARA) provided land cover data, stream gauge data, and calculated evapotranspiration in-situ data.
 Landsat 8 OLI images were also utilized to update the land cover data.

-SWAT-CUP required in-situ stream gauge data acquired from SENARA, and the parameters and outputs established in SWAT were used for calibration and validation processes.
+SWAT-CUP required in situ stream gauge data acquired from SENARA, and the parameters and outputs established in SWAT were used for calibration and validation processes.

-The (METRIC) model used Landsat 8 OLI image to compute and map the study area’s evapotranspiration (ET).
+The (METRIC) model used Landsat 8 OLI data to compute and map the study area’s evapotranspiration (ET).

 Data Processing

 Using ancillary agricultural data provided by project partners, the team converted the vector land use data into a raster dataset in ArcGIS.
-Landsat 8 OLI images were also utilized to create a Normalized Difference Vegetation Index (NDVI) and a Normalized Difference Water Index (NDWI).
+Landsat 8 OLI data were also utilized to create a Normalized Difference Vegetation Index (NDVI) and a Normalized Difference Water Index (NDWI).
 These two indexes were used to identify irrigation zones and to update the agricultural areas in the land use data.
-In order to make all raster data consistent in the SWAT model, soil and land use data were resampled to match the spatial resolution of the DEM, which was approximately a 30 meter resolution.
-Two updated ASTER DEM images were downloaded and mosaiced to create a continuous elevation model for the entirety of the study area.
+In order to make all raster data consistent in the SWAT model, soil and land use data were resampled to match the spatial resolution of the DEM, which was approximately a 30-meter resolution.
+Two updated ASTER DEM images were downloaded and mosaicked to create a continuous elevation model for the entirety of the study area.

 The calibration of the SWAT model’s hydrological outputs conducted in SWAT-CUP required a substantial amount of adjusting.
 Parameters were selected in SWAT-CUP for a sensitivity analysis and these parameters were assigned a numerical range.
 After running the model, a trend line for simulated values and observed values were produced.
 The goal was to have these two trend lines align, signifying that simulated values were credible.
-One could adjust the range of these sensitive parameters to make their simulated values more feasible for the study area’s hydrologic conditions, which would depict a more uniform fit of the two trend lines.
+The team adjusted the range of these sensitive parameters to find a good fit between the two trend lines.

 When initially downloaded and imported into ArcGIS, Landsat 8 images displayed 11 different spectral bands, each recording the amount of reflected energy in a specific part of the electromagnetic spectrum.
 To view the image as a whole, the bands underwent a stacking process.
 Once this process was completed, the remote sensing analysis was done using ERDAS Imagine.